 Prizmah participates in a 401(k) Retirement Plan (the Plan).
 Under the Plan, Prizmah matches 100% of an employee's elective deferral to the Plan up to 4% of eligible employee wages.
-Pension expense was \$54,611 for the year ended June 30, 2017, and is included in payroll taxes and fringe benefits in the accompanying statement of functional expenses.
+Employee's are fully vested in the match once received.
+Pension expense was \$128,001 and \$54,611 for the years ended June 30, 2018 and 2017, respectively, and is included in payroll taxes and fringe benefits in the accompanying statements of functional expenses.